Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 What is the best foam cannon in 2026?

 For most people it is the Tool Daily Foam Cannon.
 It produces genuinely thick, clinging foam, fits the common 1/4-inch quick-connect pressure washers, includes five nozzle tips, and costs a fraction of the premium brands — which is why it is Amazon’s best-seller with tens of thousands of positive reviews.
-If you want the very best foam quality regardless of price, the MTM Hydro PF22.2 is the enthusiast and pro favourite.
+If you want the very best foam quality regardless of price, the MTM Hydro PF22.2 is the enthusiast and pro favorite.

 How much should I spend on a foam cannon?